 - Yahoo!
 News listed Chico State as one of the top five ‘Green’ Colleges in America in September 2011.

-- The Gateway Science Museum, two homes built in 2010 for the Blitz Build Project, Sutter Hall, and the Wildcat Recreation Center are LEED Gold certified for sustainable and environmentally conscious features.
+- The Gateway Science Museum, the Student Services Center, Sutter Hall, and the Wildcat Recreation Center are LEED Gold certified for sustainable and environmentally conscious features.

 - The Normal Street Office Complex and Parking Structure was built to LEED silver specifications.
 Ninety-two percent of the construction waste was recycled and diverted from landfills.

-- Chico State’s annual This Way to Sustainability is the nation’s largest student-run conference.
+- Chico State’s annual This Way to Sustainability is the nation’s largest student-run conference of its kind.